aws-powertools/powertools-lambda-typescript/docs/upgrade.md

             EntryPoints:
               - src/index.ts
             Banner:
-              js: "import { createRequire } from 'module';const require = createRequire(import.meta.url);"
+              js: "import { createRequire } from 'module';const require = createRequire(import.meta.url);"  # (1)!

     ```

+    1. `esbuild` will include this arbitrary code at the top of your bundle to maximize CommonJS compatibility _(`require` keyword)_.

 ## Scoped imports

 ### Middy.js middleware imports

-Code changes are required only if you're using Middy.js middlewares, however this update benefits especially those who are **not** using Middy.js middlewares due to less code being imported and bundled in your Lambda function.
+???+ note "Disregard if you are not using Middy.js middlewares."
+    In v2, we've added support for subpath exports.
+This means if you don't import Middy.js middlewares, you will benefit from a smaller bundle size.

-In v1, you could importing Middy.js middlewares in your codebase directly from the default export of a package.
-For example, to import the `injectLambdaContext` middleware for Logger, you would import it from `@aws-lambda-powertools/logger`.
+In v1, you could import Middy.js middlewares from the default export of a package _(e.g., `logger`)_.
+For example, you'd import `injectLambdaContext` Logger middleware from `@aws-lambda-powertools/logger`.

-With v2, we've added support for subpath exports.
-This means that you can now import Middy.js middlewares directly from a well-known path, i.e. `@aws-lambda-powertools/logger/middleware`.
-This allows you to import the middleware only when you need it, instead of requiring it and having it bundled in your Lambda function when you import the package.
+In v2, you can now import only the Middy.js middlewares you want to use from a subpath export, _e.g., `@aws-lambda-powertools/logger/middleware`_, leading to a smaller bundle size.

 ### Types imports